Password Access Control Workflow(Feature available only in the Premium and Enterprise Editions)

-Note: The access control workflow does not override the password ownership and sharing mechanism of PMP, rather it is only an enhanced access control mechanism.
+Note: The access control workflow does not override the password ownership and sharing mechanism of PMP.
+Rather it is only an enhanced access control mechanism.
 Normally, when a password is shared with a user, the user will be able to view the password directly.
-However, when access control is enabled, the user will have to request the release of a password to which they are already allowed access.
+Now, with the password access control mechanism, the user will have to request access to a password, even if they have access to it.

-- To implement access control for a single resource, click the Resource Actions icon beside it and select Configure Access Control from the drop down.
+- To implement access control for a single resource, in the Resources tab, click the Resource Actions drop-down beside the required resource and choose Configure Access Control.

 - In the Configure Access Control window that opens, you will see four tabs.
 Customize the settings as required.

 - Miscellaneous Settings